 - Price: Free to visit

 For a truly unique vacation experience, pack up the car and take a trip to see more cars!
-Located in Western Nebraska, Carhenge is modeled after the Scottish wonder Stonehenge.
-However, each “stone” in this display is a classic American car.
+Located in Western Nebraska, Carhenge is modeled after the South England wonder Stonehenge—except each “stone” in Nebraska’s display is a classic American car.
 Though it’s not an overseas destination, Carhenge delivers its own sense of wonder and amusement.
 Along the edge of the Carhenge display are more sculptures made out of car parts, promising a summer vacation experience you’ll never forget.
 Make sure you stop by Ken and Dale’s Restaurant for a steak dinner or Newberry’s for a sparkler.
 And don’t forget to check out the other Nebraska attractions in Alliance!
 Experience where pioneer memorabilia, Native American artifacts, and railroad history combine at the Knight Museum & Sandhills Center.
 Or step into the Wild West and see what it was like to live in a small pioneer settlement when you visit Dobby’s Frontier Town.

 Take a Gamble in a Haunted Hotel